hasura/learn-graphql/tutorials/frontend/reason-react-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 }
 ```

 The `mutate` function returns a promise.
-We are simply clearing off the textbox when the promise gets resolved i.e. when the mutation is successful.
+We are clearing off the textbox when the promise gets resolved i.e. when the mutation is successful.

 Awesome!
 You have used your first Mutation component to fire a mutation.